CELPIP Speaking Task 2: Personal Experience Template

 Time markers carry the arc

 Connectors do the structural work for free.
 A couple of years ago, by the time, eventually, in the end, looking back.
-They signal which move you're on without you having to announce it, and keep the listener oriented throughout all sixty seconds.
+They signal which move you're on without you announcing it, and keep the listener oriented across all sixty seconds.

 Emotional vocabulary lifts your range